ED-IP/Milestone-3-project/README.md

     9. After building the proyect it should be deployed.
 You can open the app by clicking in the Open App button at the top of the page

+    10. The address for the deployed proyect: https://dictionary-cs.herokuapp.com/

 ## Credits